This is a very difficult question to answer in a few sentences!

 Secondly, weapons extend the reach of ourselves and our training partners, helping us to develop our timing and spatial awareness.
 Also weapons can provide a silent commentary on the efficiency of our own movement, highlighting issues we could more easily overlook without them.

-For a much more in-depth look at different aspects of aikido, please read through the Aikido Primer, reproduced here by kind permission of the author, Eric Sotnak.
+For a much more in-depth look at different aspects of aikido, please read through the Aikido Primer, by Eric Sotnak.

 "Do not look upon this world with fear and loathing.
 Bravely face whatever the gods offer"